 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline might not be required to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be entitled to flight cancellation compensation.
+The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even if you’re just a little late, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from Blue Air

-It’s essential to understand how to claim the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s crucial to know how to request the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s what you need to do:

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws well and will strive to secure your compensation.
-You only incur a fee if we win your case.
+Once you submit the form, our team will take over.
+We understand the EU laws well and will make every effort to obtain your rightful compensation.
+You only pay us if we win your case.

-Remember that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you have a right to compensation.
+Remember that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed because of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances including adverse weather conditions or air traffic control decisions, you qualify for compensation.

 Which Blue Air Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are far-reaching.
-They cover all flights departing from a European Union member state airport and every flight landing at an airport in an EU member state if the flight is operated by an EU airline.
+The air passenger protection regulations of the European Union have a wide-ranging scope.
+They apply to any flight taking off from an airport in an EU member state and every flight landing at an airport in an EU member state if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |